The Best Yoga Mats

 By looking through our suggestions you would without a doubt find what you are looking for.
 The trick is to know what you are looking for.
 Before purchasing a yoga mat, make sure you know where and how are you going to use your mat.
-Whether you are going to travel few times a week to a yoga studio or you prefer practicing in the comfort of your home, make your plans accordingly.
+Whether you are going to travel a few times a week to a yoga studio or you prefer practicing in the comfort of your home, make your plans accordingly.
 A yoga mat that you are planning on using at home could be a luxury one with greater thickness and your studio yoga mat could be ultra lightweight.
 Also, if you have some allergies avoid synthetic materials and focus on the most natural yoga mats.
 Last but not least, decide which color you would like your mat to be.
-Even though the quality of your mat doesn’t depend on this preference, it might change your mood for the better of worse.
+Even though the quality of your mat doesn’t depend on this preference, it might change your mood for the better or worse.
 Colors have a way of influencing some people’s mood.
 Even if you don’t believe so, it is always pleasant to look at your favorite color for some reason.